Did you see it?

 Most of us probably know the psychological term déjà vu (French for 'already seen'), but there are some related phenomenons.

-Deja entendu (French for 'already heard') is the feeling of having heard something even if the details are unclear or even imaginary.
+Déjà entendu (French for 'already heard') is the feeling of having heard something even if the details are unclear or even imaginary.
 It is a false sense of familiarity upon hearing something novel.
-Probably the most common example would be hearing a new song on the radio that has just enough familiarity to another piece to make one feel that they have heard it before.
+Probably the most common example would be hearing a new song on the radio that has just enough familiarity to another piece to make one feel that you have heard it before.

 Déjà vécu (French for 'already lived') is often mixed up with déjà vu.
 While deja vu is the feeling of having seen or experienced something before, deja vecu is the experience of having seen an event before —but in vivid details.
 In this case, you are able to recognize scents and sounds.
 But, the eeriness doesn’t stop there.
 When you experience deja vecu, you also have a strong ability to know and predict what will happen next.